-As part of the planned replacement of the Hagersville Public Library and in recognition of the need for more accessible public spaces given the community’s significant growth, Council has authorized staff to initiate a community capital fund-raising campaign and proceed with community consultations/other activities to support the construction of this new multi-purpose facility.
+In 2021, as part of the County’s planned replacement of the Hagersville Public Library—and in recognition of the need for more accessible public spaces, given the County’s considerable planned growth—Council approved an initiative in the Tax-Supported Capital Budget to construct a co-located Library and Active Living Centre in Hagersville.
+As part of this approval, the staff were authorized to initiate a community capital fund-raising campaign and proceed with community consultations and associated activities to support the construction of this new multi-purpose facility.

-Hagersville has been identified as the second-fastest-growing urban community in Haldimand and has a shortage of accessible public buildings for recreation, leisure and community socialization.
-The current community hall is approximately 100 years old and has challenges associated with accessibility and functionality.
+Hagersville has been identified as the second-fastest-growing urban community in Haldimand County and has a shortage of accessible public buildings for recreation, leisure and community socialization.

-The new, integrated facility is intended to be located in Hagersville’s Grant Kett Park, a large downtown green space which already includes the arena, three ball diamonds and a natural amphitheatre used for events.
-Construction is expected to begin in 2024.
+The new, integrated HL+ALC will be located in Hagersville’s Grant Kett Park, a large, downtown green space which already includes the Arena, three ball diamonds, a concession building, playground and a natural amphitheatre used for community events.

 Community fund-raising and consultation has taken place the past two years (2021, 2022).
 In February 2023, the design contract for the project was awarded to the firm of Curran, Gacesa, Slote Architects Inc. (CGS).